kottster/kottster/docs/ui/use-page-hook.md

+---
+description: "Use the usePage hook to get the current page ID and navigation item in Kottster."
+---

 # usePage hook

 The `usePage` hook is a custom React hook that returns the current page ID and navigation item.